CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-guide.md

 ## Task 02 - Summarize the customer-agent conversation in Azure AI Language Studio

-1. In the Azure portal, on the resource group blade, navigate to the **language-service-DID** Language service.
+1. In the Azure portal, on the resource group blade, navigate to the **language-service-<inject key="Deployment-ID" enableCopy="false"/>** Language service.

    ![](../media/navigate-language-service.png)